jldz9/InSARScript/docs/index.md

-## Welcome to InSARScript ! :smile:
+## Welcome to InSARScript ! :tada:
-InSAR Script is an open-source pacakge focus on full InSAR processing pipeline.
+InSAR Script is an open-source package designed to support the full InSAR processing pipeline.
-The goal of this pacakge is to provide hassle-free InSAR processing experience for multiple satellite products.
+The primary goal of this package is to provide a streamlined and user-friendly InSAR processing experience across multiple satellite products.

 This document will assume you have fundimental understanding of: